 The Bill the Warthog series of children's detective stories are meant as biblical metaphors, including a whole book where the author just rips stories from Jesus's parables.
 Good thing the parables are in the public domain...

-John Ringo does this on a fairly regular basis, more so as time goes on.
+John Ringo (a self-described Tea Party Republican) does this on a fairly regular basis, more so as time goes on.

 In Through the Looking Glass, a grandmother ponders why her local Democrats can't be both liberal and patriotic, though this is also a first-person perspective.
-Lasts a page, but then there's a David Lynch-esque sequence that shows that an apparently minor creature that accompanied a little girl is God.
-Well, that, and it's part of a race that makes up part of the universe.
-It leads to questioning why science and religion can't co-exist.
-Then, after that, it turns out various Terrorists and Insurgent groups tried to use captured aliens as a bioweapon, which escaped of course and butchered most of the Islamic fundamentalist movement in the Middle East.
+Later, it turns out various Terrorists and Insurgent groups tried to use captured aliens as a bioweapon, which escaped of course and butchered most of the Islamic fundamentalist movement in the Middle East.
 It's a good thing to the characters.

 He wrote Ghost as this deliberately.
-It was a horrible wank-fest that he just had to get out of his head and shove it in a drawer.
-When fans heard about it they asked for it and loved it, and it got published, much to his chagrin.
+He never intended to publish it, but it got published due to pressure from the fans, much to his chagrin.
 To give you an idea, the main character pursues kidnapper terrorists to the Middle East, where he kills them all, coaches a group of naked coeds through a siege (while renaming them, because he can't be bothered to learn their names), kills Bin Laden and mails his head to the President in a bucket, buys a yacht with the reward money, has kinky bondage sex with some of the coeds and converts them to Republicanism.
-In the first third of the book.
+Later volumes in the Paladin of Shadows series, which tone down some of the more extreme elements of the first book, take aim at extremist Muslims, bureaucrats, and assorted other issues that bother him.

 Matthew Dickens spends the last hundred pages of the book Magnus telling the reader about his personal views on religious doctrines, evolution, theology, Superman Returns, etc.

-This trope was Charles Dickens' stock in trade.
+This trope was Charles Dickens's stock in trade.
 All of his works are morality plays meant to drive home his socialist ideals.
 In A Christmas Carol, Ebeneezer Scrooge rails that the poor are lazy and inferior and deserve to die, on scientific principle, and then an innocent child almost does.
 In David Copperfield, Nicholas Nickleby, and Oliver Twist, more innocent children are mercilessly abused, either by predators that society chooses to do nothing about, or by the very institutions of that society.
 In Little Dorrit, citizens are reduced to professional beggars by the debtors' prison system.
 And the list goes on.
+Most of these were cases of Some Anvils Need to Be Dropped, though.

 Piers Anthony does these occasionally.
 One story he wrote was basically a Take That explaining why the sci-fi publishing business was worthless (Anthony having struggled against it for quite some time before learning the tricks of the trade).
 One supposes that subjectivity enters in over where the line is drawn between Author Tract, Author Filibuster, and Author Appeal where his other books fall, though he's never been very shy about making his ideas on sexuality (and the ages at which people take notice of it), body modesty, and other things an important plot element of his stories.